 Mind you, most of the jokes do land (Kat Dennings steals the show as Jane’s laidback intern) and allow Hemsworth to play the obnoxious frat boy without losing our sympathy.
 The up-and-coming actor turns out quite good at it, in fact, hinting at earnest compassion even at the peak of arrogance, but I find myself more drawn to Tom Hiddleston, both in terms of his performance and the complexity of his character.
 At times, Loki’s pain and confusion is so palpable we’re inclined to forgive his diabolical machinations, and the deep-seeded love entangled in his resentment reminds us why Branagh, who’s spent his career adapting Shakespeare plays, might have seemed a perfect choice of director for Thor.

-I suspect “quaint” wouldn’t feel like such damning praise if the production hadn’t cost over a hundred and fifty million dollars.
-It doesn’t help that a significant portion of that money was spent on a perfunctory 3-D conversion about which the best I can say is that the end credits look pretty neat.
+I suspect “quaint” wouldn’t feel like such damning praise if the production hadn’t cost over $150 million.
+It doesn’t help that a significant portion of that money was spent on a perfunctory 3D conversion about which the best I can say is that the end credits look pretty neat.
 Then again, what else could one expect from an origin story that inverts the core motifs of the genre?
 Most super-heroes start off goodhearted weaklings and gain the power to make the world a better place.
 Thor, in contrast, starts off a powerful lout and gains the good heart to return to his better life.
 As such, whereas movies like Spider-Man (2002) and Green Lantern (2011) trade in a vicarious feeling of empowerment, Thor just made me smile at the thought that the gods may be smiling back.